-- (1) There shall be no closed season for trout or charr in class one Wild Trout Management Areas.
+(1) There shall be no closed season for trout or charr in class one Wild Trout Management Areas.
 Fishing in these areas is restricted to barbless single-hook artificial lures and barbless single-hook flies.
 The daily creel limit for trout and charr in these areas is zero and all trout and charr caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout or charr on the waters or shores of these Wild Trout Management Areas is prohibited.
-The following are class one Wild Trout Management Areas: - (A) The Belding Wild Trout Management Area, which shall be that portion of the Tankerhoosen River and its tributaries contained within the Belding Wildlife Management Area in Vernon as indicated by signs posted by the Department of Energy and Environmental Protection. - (B) Deep Brook Wild Trout Management Area, which shall consist of (a) that portion of Deep Brook in Newtown from Wasserman Way downstream to the confluence with the Pootatuck River and (b) that portion of the Pootatuck River upstream and downstream of the confluence with Deep Brook as indicated by signs posted by the Department of Energy and Environmental Protection. - (C) Eightmile River Wild Trout Management Area, which shall be the Eightmile River in Southington.
+The following are class one Wild Trout Management Areas:

+(A) The Belding-Tankerhoosen Wild Trout Management Area, which shall consist of (i) those portions of the Tankerhoosen River and its tributaries contained within the Belding Wildlife Management Area in Vernon and (ii) those portions of the Tankerhoosen River and its tributaries contained within the Tankerhoosen Wildlife Management Area, as indicated by signs posted by the Department of Energy and Environmental Protection.

+(B) Deep Brook Wild Trout Management Area, which shall consist of (i) that portion of Deep Brook in Newtown from Wasserman Way downstream to the confluence with the Pootatuck River and (ii) that portion of the Pootatuck River upstream and downstream of the confluence with Deep Brook as indicated by signs posted by the Department of Energy and Environmental Protection.

+(C) Eightmile River Wild Trout Management Area, which shall be the Eightmile River in Southington.